“Technology should create room for deep work, and not hinder it.”

 Since the pandemic, Big Boss can no longer look out on the floor and see all the workers working.
 This gives them anxiety.
+Are their employees practicing good work ethics?
 Big Boss needs to SEE that knowledge worker on video, at their desk, in their home.
 And to be clear, Big Boss is ultimately responsible for what these employees are up to, during work hours.

 The second factor is the employee.
 Workers seek feedback, and find silence from an organization to be isolating and anxiety-provoking.
 These feelings are amplified by the pandemic, during which many have been physically isolated as well.

 However, both of these led to meetings becoming the primary vehicle for interaction and reassurance.
 That comforting feeling doesn’t last for long; it’s not an effective or sustainable solution.
 Instead, creating positive workplace environments and visibility of work would help to solve these anxieties rather than an overload of meetings on the calendar.

 Thankfully everyone is talking about the excessive amount of meetings.
 We’re all feeling it.
 Apps (like Google calendar) are introducing gentle reminders to show you just how many meetings you’re in.
 And entire companies have emerged (see: Reclaim.ai) to address this.